President Elect (video game)

-President Elect is a turn-based, political simulation game released by Strategic Simulations for the Apple II in 1981.A Commodore 64 port followed in 1984.
+President Elect is a turn-based, political simulation game released by Strategic Simulations for the Apple II in 1981.
+A Commodore 64 port followed in 1984.
 The sequel, President Elect: 1988 Edition, was published in 1987.

 Description

 President Elect gives the player the ability to play as various real historical, potential historical, or completely fictional presidential candidates during the Presidential campaigns from 1960 to 1984 (most versions also include the 1988 campaign).
 Players are given the option of playing a "Historical" or "Ahistorical" scenario for each of the given years.
 Under the "Historical" option, the candidates, as well as economic and foreign policy conditions, and the status of the incumbent, are fixed.
 During an "Ahistorical" session, all of those variables can be determined by the player (for example, the player can choose a 1984 race between an incumbent Republican President Ronald Reagan, versus a Democratic Senator Edward M. Kennedy, in the midst of an unpopular war and an economic boom).
 Alternatively, players can select the option of creating a fictional presidential candidate (or a real candidate from outside of the game's timeframe), through the selection of various political, personal, and geographic attributes (somewhat in the manner of creating an RPG player character).
 In addition, there is the option of selecting an "Ahistorical" set of candidates within the otherwise "Historical" conditions of the selected year.
-The game is preset with not only all the major candidates of the elections covered by the span of the game, but also a number of hypothetical candidates from across the time frame, such as Jerry Brown, George Romney, Gary Hart, and Howard Baker.
+The game is preset with not only all the major candidates of the elections covered by the span of the game, but also a number of hypothetical candidates from across the time frame, such as Jerry Brown, Gary Hart, and Howard Baker.